The University’s Wi-Fi network is called eduroam. It works in your room and across the campus. Don’t use Wi-Fi Guest – it’s for visitors.

 You can play multiplayer games with others in Canterbury campus bedrooms, and use online services like Xbox Live.

-Most major games consoles will work online if you plug in an Ethernet cable and follow the steps below.
+Most major games consoles will work online if you use an Ethernet cable and follow the steps below.
 Nintendo consoles will need a LAN adapter as they don't have one built in and will not connect eduroam WiFi.

 - Note down its wired MAC address in your console's settings menu

-In some rooms there are two Ethernet sockets on the wall.
-Contact us if your second socket doesn't work, as it might need to be switched on.
+There are two Ethernet sockets in some rooms.
+Please let us know if your second socket doesn't work, and you'd like it switched on.

 - We can't offer support for using your console on the network; we will register your console on a best-efforts basis.